Xcode Happy Path

 Wire the local Xcode helpers once.

-Terminal window axint xcode setupaxint xcode verifyThis gives your agentic tooling the local Axint path without you having to manually edit configs.
+Terminal window axint xcode install --project .axint doctor --dir .This gives your agentic tooling the local Axint path, project memory pack, Xcode guard proof, and durable MCP config without you having to manually edit configs.

 Build in Xcode or